False Vacuum Decay across the Quantum-to-Thermal Crossover: A Comparison of Real-Time Observables

-Here, we substitute the result of Eq.~\ref{W_envolve} and perform a transformation of the integral measure.
-The Jacobian determinant of the measure transformation is always unity in our case.
-This is because the phase space flow of a Hamiltonian system is a symplectic transformation, and Liouville's theorem ensures the conservation of phase space volume.
-This can also be verified by evaluating the Jacobian matrix associated with the iterative transformation of the integral measure under the discrete equations of motion.
+Here $\phi_t[\phi_0,\Pi_0]$ denotes the field configuration at time $t$ obtained by evolving the initial condition $(\phi_0,\Pi_0)$ according to Eq.~(\ref{HC.E}).
+We substitute the result of Eq.~(\ref{W_evolve_new}) and perform a transformation of the integral measure\footnote{The Jacobian of this transformation is unity because Hamiltonian evolution preserves phase space volume, as required by Liouville's theorem.}.

-Let us consider the potential of the form: $V(\phi) = A\phi^2+ B\phi^3+ C\phi^4 $ (see Fig.~\ref{fig:V_phi}).
-The scalar field is assumed to be approximately in thermal equilibrium at the initial time.
-The density operator is then given by:

-where $\beta = (k_B T)^{-1}$ and $T$ is the temperature.
-In natural units, we set the Boltzmann constant $k_B = 1$ and $\hbar = 1$.
-We obtain an approximate expression for the Wigner function at the initial time by neglecting terms of order $\mathcal{O}(\hbar^2)$ via perturbative expansion:

-see the {\it Supplementary Material} for more details, where $H=\int dx^3[\frac{1}{2}\Pi^2(x) + \frac{1}{2}(\nabla \phi(x))^2 + V(\phi)]$ is the classical Hamiltonian.
-Since both the initial distribution and the equation of motion of the Wigner function are computed neglecting $\mathcal{O}(\hbar^2)$ terms, quantum effects are retained only at order $\hbar$.
-This suggests that the Wigner function remains static over time when the $\mathcal{O}(\hbar^2)$ approximation is neglected.
-However, it should be noted that in the integral expression of Eq.~\ref{PFV with wigner2}, the integration measure evolves with time, and performing the functional integral itself is nontrivial.
-To implement the functional integral with interval constraints, we sample field configurations in the discrete phase space and introduce a statistical factor $\chi$, defined as:

-Here, $(i,j)$ is to mark different sample fields, and the denominator $N$ represents the number of discrete coordinate space lattice points.
-In three-dimensional space, $N=N_x\cdot N_y\cdot N_z$.
-The numerator represents the number of grid points where the field values fall below $\phi_m$ for a given sample field $(i,j)$, and $\phi_m$ is the field value corresponding to the barrier (as shown in Fig.\ref{fig:V_phi}).
-From the definition formula of $\chi$, it can be seen that it is used to measure how many "quantities" of a certain field are within the target integral interval, and $\chi$ is time-dependent.
-Therefore, the information of time evolution here is completely contained within $\chi$.
-Eventually, our probability expression can be written as:

-Where, we can see that the $\chi$ factor comes from the classical field evolution part, while quantum effect at $\hbar$-order is contained in the Wigner function.
-Using the above expression, we can simulate the behavior of the decay rate at different initial temperatures.